Single-Member LLCs and Operating Agreements

 Why an SMLLC Agreement Is a Good Idea

 If there is only one owner of an LLC, is an operating agreement still necessary?
 The answer is, YES!
 Here are four reasons a single-member LLC need to prepare an operating agreement - and abide by it.

 As noted above, an operating agreement describes the operations of the LLC, listing the formation of the business and the procedures followed in the business.
 The agreement also clarifies how LLC funds are contributed and distributed to the owner.
 This discussion is helpful to the owner and a good way to ensure that appropriate records are being kept of proceedings.

-The Operating Agreement Separates the Business from the Owner Personally
+Separating the Business from the Owner

 Having an operating agreement and keeping records of operations helps establish the separateness of the business from the owner for liability and tax purposes.
 If you don't have an operating agreement, you will find it more difficult to show that your business is separate from you.
 This is crucial, particularly if there is a liability issue.